 Can you imagine if our ancestors were being attacked by tigers all day, every day?
 Of

 reality.
-They were under occasional stress, such as tiger attacks, but
+They were under occasional stress, such as tiger attacks, but those dangerous

-brains learned that running really, really hard meant that we were trying to
+So their brains learned that running really, really hard meant that we were trying to

 that it could shut the stress response off.